Arch-Network/arch-cli/README.md

 - **macOS**: `~/Library/Application Support/arch-cli/config.toml`
 - **Windows**: `C:\Users\<User>\AppData\Roaming\arch-cli\config.toml`

+If the configuration file is not found, a default configuration file will be created automatically using the `config.default.toml` template.

 You can also specify a custom configuration file location by setting the `ARCH_CLI_CONFIG` environment variable:

 ```sh